 Who is your audience?
 Make a list of reasons why people want to come to your race, and determine your built-in audiences.

 Develop a marketing plan that uses a combination of digital and physical marketing.
 Need help?
 Check out our Marketing Guide to map out your plan today.

 Our industry is about social experiences.
 Automated social marketing tools grow your event, not cold digital marketing.

-Set up team type(s) appropriate for your audiences, whether that’s social teams, relay teams, corporate teams, etc. Automate discounts/refunds for anyone on a team that hits a certain size instead of using coupons.
-Award your teams and not just the fast ones – get creative with awards for the biggest team, best costume, highest fundraising total, etc.
+Set up team type(s) appropriate for your audiences, whether that’s a social team, relay team, corporate team, etc. Automate discounts/refunds for everyone on a team when the team hits a certain size instead of using coupons.
+Award your teams, and not just the fast ones – get creative with awards for the biggest team, best costume, highest fundraising total, etc.